Everything you need to know to experience the best of Cape Breton Highlands National Park in 2026

 This includes:

-If you own a tourism business or attraction, visit our Sustainable Tourism webpage on our corporate website for relevant information.
+If you own a tourism business or attraction in Nova Scotia, visit our Sustainable Tourism page on our corporate website for relevant business information.